Table of Contents

 Can I use a condenser microphone without phantom power?

 It is still possible to use a condenser mic without phantom power.
-You will need an XLR to USB preamp to use condenser microphones without phantom power.
+You will need an XLR to USB preamp for this.
 You may also use an audio interface to power your mic.

 What can I use with a dynamic mic to record voiceovers and boost the signal?